Loew’s Kings Theatre

 Numerous restoration proposals have been presented over the years — including one that would have turned part of the lobby into a wax museum — but only recently have any plans been made official.
 On February 2, 2010, the City of New York announced a $70 million renovation in partnership with ACE Theatrical Group of Houston to restore the Kings Theatre for use as a performing arts center by 2015.

 The current plans call for the Kings’ interior spaces to be restored to their original 1929 splendor.
 Once reopened, the theater will be the third largest in New York City.
-Restoration began in January 2013.
+Restoration began in January 2013, and the theater officially reopened on February 3, 2015.